lipetsk-digital/HomeLibraryAI/README.md

 Take a picture of the first annotation page of the book in the same way.
 Inevitably, your fingers holding the book will get into the photo.
 If they don't obscure the text, it's okay.

 We use an external LLM model for OCR the first annotation page of the book to text and extract from them some important fields about the book.
-We test some LLM's such as:
-- Alibaba `qwen2.5-vl-72b-instruct`
-- Anthropic `claude-3.7-sonnet`
-- Google `gemini-pro-vision`
-- Google `gemini-flash-vision`
-- OpenAI `gpt-4o`
-- OpenAI `gpt-4o-mini`
-- Meta `llama-3.2-90b-vision-instruct`
-- Meta `llama-4-maverick`

-We found Google `gemini-pro-vision` to be the best in terms of price-performance ratio.

 We exctract these fields:
 | Field | Value |